jonarm/cisco-ios-audit/README.md

   ```

 Notes:
-* Ensure that the configuration files doesn't have 2 consecutive blank lines as it introduces inaccurate results.
+* Ensure that the configuration files don't have 2 consecutive blank lines as it introduces inaccurate results.
-    This sed command could be used to remove blank lines in the config file. sed -i '/^\s*$/d' ConfigFile
+    * This sed command could be used to remove blank lines in the config file. `sed -i '/^\s*$/d' ConfigFile`
 * Rename configuration files with bad format.
-     sample - 2015.05.25 07.23 switch.txt.
-This should be renamed to switch.txt.
+     * Sample - `2015.05.25 07.23 switch.txt`.
+This should be renamed to `switch.txt`.
 * Use "for loop" for multiple configuration files